discluster/roadmap/README.md

 Discluster is split into three different types of process:

     - The centralised MASTER server.
 Responsible for the managing of CONTROL processes.
     - CONTROL processes.
-Responsible for higher-level event handling and management of cluster processes.
+Responsible for lower-level management of cluster processes.
     - Cluster processes.
-Responsible for the managing of shards that are in it, and base event handling.
+Responsible for the managing of individual shards, and event handling.

 ### MASTER